stevenrobertson/sd-docs/report/filtering.md

 the performance of the filter and is the biggest factor of cost in antialiasing.
-Turning on 4x SSAA (4 samples per pixel) will require four times as many samples to rendered, causing the fill rate to be four times longer (meaning animations will have a quarter of the original frame-rate [@Beets2000].
+Turning on 4x SSAA (4 samples per pixel) will require four times as many samples to rendered, causing the fill rate to be four times longer (meaning real-time graphics will have a quarter of the original frame-rate [@Beets2000]).
 Going back to sample locations, the specific supersampling algorithm will decide how these samples will be chosen.
 These algorithms are explained below.